-I bought a pair of $700 eyeglasses, but I lost them in a couple of weeks which also took a month to get.
-No wonder why I got really hyped that I could buy prescription glasses online for only $150.
-Add in that I get them in a 1/4 of the time, and that they fit my Asian face while also matching my steez.
+I bought a pair of $700 eyeglasses, but I drunkenly lost them in only a couple of weeks, which also took a month to get.
+That is why I got hyped that I could buy JINS prescription glasses online for only $60 to $150.
+Except, to top it all off, I get them in a 1/4 of the time, and they fit my Asian face while also matching my steez.

 “Asian fit,” “alternative fit” or whatever the hell you want to call it.
 If you are Asian, you know the struggle of finding a pair of glasses that will not creep down your face.
 Especially when you do not have a Ron Jeremy-sized…. nose to keep your glasses in place.
 If that is you, or even if you never had that issue, this Japanese eyewear company will have eyeglasses for you.
 Glasses that start at only $60 with prescription lenses and shipping included.